nadalsol/css-best-practices/05-common-bad-practices/05-03-hard-to-read-media-queries.md

-# Hard to Read Media Queries
+# Hard to read media queries

 1. The "hard to read" way (common but undesirable)
 2. The "keep in context" way (pretty useful)